Stroll Along the Waterfront Promenade– Palma de Mallorca, Spain

 How to Get There

-The promenade begins near the cruise port and leads directly toward the cathedral and Old Town.
+The promenade begins near the cruise port and follows the waterfront toward the cathedral and Old Town.
+It’s flat, easy to navigate, and ideal for a relaxed start to your day.

 For Cruise Travelers

-This is one of the easiest and most scenic ways to reach Palma’s main attractions.
-It’s flat, walkable, and perfect if you want a relaxed start to your day.
+This is one of the simplest and most scenic ways to reach Palma’s main attractions.
+The path is walkable, stroller‑friendly, and close to everything.
+It’s perfect if you want a low‑effort, high‑reward activity before diving into the city’s historic sites.

 Insider Tips